 The magic happened in 1903, when Muir invited Teddy Roosevelt to visit Yosemite.
 Muir and Roosevelt ditched the security detail and went camping alone in the woods.
 And that sealed the deal.
 Roosevelt was so impressed by Yosemite, that he was inspired to to grant a whole bunch of new national parks, including Yosemite.
 During his presidency, Roosevelt designated 5 national parks, 18 national monuments, 55 bird sanctuaries and wildlife refuges, and 150 national forests.

 But thanks also to John Muir, who the national park service considers the father of our national parks (and who I consider to be the patron saint of National Parks in California).
-Bytheway, you can explore Muir’s legacy of parks by checking out our guide to ALL California national park sites.
+Bytheway, you can explore Muir’s legacy of parks by checking out our guide to ALL California national park sites and also the 12 Bay Area National Park sites.
 It includes the obvious sites like Yosemite, but there are a few surprising finds on the list that you should check out.

 Muir died in 1914 and the family sold the land shortly thereafter.
 When Martinez began to develop in the 1960’s, some concerned citizens raised an alarm and rallied to protect the site.
 It became a national park site in 1964.

 Between every two pine trees is a doorway leading to a new way of life”-John Muir